 When you highlight the original 2No holes, you should be able to see the number of arrays; in this case, I should be able to see “2” counts.

-Add dimension between 2No holes in array then assign a parameter
+Add dimension between 2No holes in an array then assign a parameter

 I’ll call it “Array_Hole_Distance” under “Dimensions” group parameter.

 Now it is time for me to parametise the array count.
-This will give me flexibility to adjust the number of array as the plate goes higher.
+This will give me the flexibility to adjust the number of the array as the plate goes higher.

 I’ll call it “2No_Holes_Array_Count” and group them under “Visibility”.

 Do the same thing for the “3No count holes (now also in a group) but this time call the parameter “3No_Holes_Array_Count”.

 Looking back again to the image below, Type WHT340 have 4 count of 2No holes and 4 counts of 2No holes.